aymanapatel/qmul-group-project/REPORT.md

 2.  **Intelligent Search**: Allows users to find roads by name, current severity, or geospatial proximity.
 3.  **Smart Recommendations**: A recommendation engine that calculates distances to nearby roads and suggests the optimal route (closest "Good Service" road) while warning against severe disruptions.
 4.  **Trend Analysis**: Generates reports on reliability percentages and temporal traffic patterns.
+5.  **Journey Planning**: A dedicated wizard that checks for disruptions between a user-selected start and end point.
+6.  **Data Export**: Capability to dump the entire database to a JSON file for external usage or backup.

 ---